 I would say that's 100% accurate.

-All right, 800 941 Sean is our toll-free telephone number if you want to be a part of the program.
+All right, 800-941-Sean is our toll-free telephone number if you want to be a part of the program.

 All right, listen, we got some other news.

-There was a piece out today that I want to share with you in the Washington Times, and all this information that's coming out about Robert Mueller, the special prosecutor or special counsel, is it's getting worse every day.
+And all this information that's coming out about Robert Mueller, the special prosecutor or special counsel, is it's getting worse every day.

 Now he's shopping a book deal.

-I predicted James Comey would probably start a miniseries, and he's probably now gonna live off Donald Trump and Donald Trump's name for the next however many years.
+And he's probably now going to live off Donald Trump and Donald Trump's name for the next however many years.

 And so all of that's coming true.

-The only thing I was really joking about, he'd be working at MSNBC, but I I could even see that as a possibility as a contributor.
+The only thing I was really joking about, he'd be working at MSNBC, but I could even see that as a possibility as a contributor.

 So that's not good for Donald Trump.

-That's called the conflict of interest.
+It's called the conflict of interest.

 That's a reason for recusal.